ganskef/MoCuishle/_posts/2016-01-18-android-install.md

 ---
 #image: welcome-block.png
-subheadline: "Download and get it working on mobile devices"
+subheadline: "Download and get it working on mobile devices."
 title: "Android Install"
 ---